Mongrel Mob homicide: Gang members line street where slain leader lies

 ”It’s an eerie feeling.”

-District councillor Howe said the townspeople were feeling “cautious about the situation.
+Ōpōtiki District councillor Barry Howe told the Rotorua Daily Post the townspeople were feeling “cautious about the situation.

 ”The thing is with a small town like Ōpōtiki, everyone knows everyone.